 Empires often spread their own languages, so it’s striking that Aramaic held sway through the Persian, Greek, and Roman empires, which dominated the Fertile Crescent for more than a thousand years, starting in the 500’s B.C.E.
 No one can explain Aramaic’s success with any certainty, but I’ll offer a theory.
 Aramaic was a humble tongue, not a political language.
-It spread primarily because regular people found it useful, not because a powerful kingdom used it for laws and decrees (though the Neo-Assyrians and Persians did encouraged its use).
+It spread primarily because regular people found it useful, not because a powerful kingdom used it for laws and decrees (though the Neo-Assyrians and Persians did encourage its use).
 A language that relies on a powerful state may fade away when a conqueror takes over and imposes another language.
-Etruscan faded away, for instance, when the Romans conquered Italy’s Etruscan cities and imposed Latin — just as Greek departed Turkey when the Ottomans tore down the Byzantine Empire and imposed Turkish.
+Etruscan faded away, for instance, when the Romans conquered Italy’s Etruscan cities and imposed Latin.
 But Aramaic had no prime kingdom to be overthrown.
 Its humble roots were too widespread to be pulled up so easily.

 Aramaic finally gave way to Arabic, starting in the 700’s C.E., when the Arabs conquered the Fertile Crescent.
 I suspect Arabic had two advantages over the region’s past imperial tongues.
 First, it was a Semitic language, like Aramaic and unlike Persian, Greek, and Latin, which belong to the Indo-European family.
 So it wasn’t too hard for the locals to learn.
 Second — and more importantly — the Arabs’ empire transformed Fertile Crescent society far more thoroughly than the Persians, Greeks, or Romans.
 The earlier empires pretty much let their subjects worship and live as they always had (so long as they paid taxes).
 The Arabs spread Islam, which brought change deep into the lives of common people: deep enough to alter even their language.